asrhou/NATMI/README.md

 By **default** NATMI uses [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) human ligand-receptor interactions, but using homologs of interacting pairs it can support a total of **21 different species** including additional species such as mouse, rat, zebrafish, etc. [(NCBI HomoloGene Database)](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
 All supported species can be listed by running ExtractEdges.py with '-h' argument and then a species of interest can be specified by using '--species [species_name]' argument.

 For the supported species, NATMI generally requires to provide **official gene symbols** in the **user-supplied gene/protein abundance data**.
-For human and mouse, additional identifiers are supported: **[HGNC ID](https://www.genenames.org/), [MGI ID](http://www.informatics.jax.org/mgihome/nomen/index.shtml), [Entrez gene ID](https://www.ncbi.nlm.nih.gov/gene), [Ensembl gene ID](https://www.ensembl.org/), [UniProt ID](https://www.uniprot.org/)**, which are then converted to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
+For human and mouse, additional identifiers are supported: **[HGNC ID](https://www.genenames.org/), [MGI ID](http://www.informatics.jax.org/mgihome/nomen/index.shtml), [Entrez gene ID](https://www.ncbi.nlm.nih.gov/gene), [Ensembl gene ID](https://www.ensembl.org/), [UniProt ID](https://www.uniprot.org/)**, which are then converted to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files. *If multiple human/mouse IDs are associated with the same gene symbol, their expression levels are summed up as the total expression level of the corresponding gene symbol.*

-For **user-supplied interactions**, NATMI can work with **any species** and **any IDs** [(as described)](#ligand-receptor-interactions-user-supplied-interactions).
+For **user-supplied interactions**, NATMI can work with **any species** and **any IDs** ([as described](#ligand-receptor-interactions-user-supplied-interactions-top)).

 ### Ligand-Receptor Interactions (connectomeDB2020)

-As of 2020, **connectomeDB2020**  is most-up-to date curated database of 2,187 human ligand-receptor interactions with primary literature support and additional 1,791 putative pairs, which builds on our previous draft and a database of human cell interactions ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
+As of 2020, **connectomeDB2020** is the most up-to-date curated database of 2,187 human ligand-receptor interactions with primary literature support and additional 1,791 putative pairs, which builds on our previous draft and a database of human cell interactions ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 By default, *ExtractEdges.py* of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from **connectomeDB2020**.
-For non-human supported species, it further extracts their human homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/).
+For non-human supported species, NATIM only extracts their human homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/).

 **Note:** Since some of the reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always verify if a given edge is valid for your analysed species.

 ### Ligand-Receptor Interactions (user-supplied interactions) [(top)](#required-data-and-formats-top)

-To allow flexibility, NATMI can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') to construct and visualize network of interactions not present in connectomeDB2020.
+To allow flexibility, NATMI can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') to construct and visualize network of interactions including but not limited to connectomeDB2020.
 This option can be particularly useful for users who wish to expand the list of our default interactions, explore their own (species-specific) interactions and/or explore cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
-Here, we briefly describe **required formats**.
+Here, we briefly describe **required formats** for an interaction data file.

 Similarly to the precompiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx under a desired name (used to specify the argument '--signalType').
 The interaction data should be represented as a two-column table, with the **first column** containing **ligands** and the **second column** containing **receptors** (as in the following example).